dsoprea/GDriveFS/README.txt

     Authorization code recorded.

-3) There are two ways to mount the account:
+3) There are three ways to mount the account:

   a) Via script (either using the main script "gdfstool mount" or the helper
      scripts "gdfs"/"mount.gdfs"):